Welcome to the Cleeve Parish Council website

 Historic England visited the Lord Nelson to carry out a report.
 Cleeve Parish Council has been sent a copy which you can view below.
 The decision from Historic England was that they will not add the Lord Nelson to the List of Buildings of Special Architectural or Historic Interest.
 If you wish to appeal this decision you can do so by contacting the Department for Digital, Culture, Media and Sport by the 30th October.

 Report on Lord Nelson Site Map

 Yatton United Charities - The Trustees of the Charity are able to make small grants to any resident of Cleeve, Claverham and Yatton who are in need of financial support due to their own limited funds.
 This includes the elderly, children, students, people with disabilities, learning difficulties and people experiencing a sudden emergency in their life, for example through illness.
 To apply please complete the application form by 31 August by clicking here.
 For more information please see the attached poster by clicking here or contact Mrs Alison Storm by email@example.com or 01934 833547.

-Bishops Road - the Parish Council has agreed to pay for yellow strips (not rumble strips) to be added to the current SLOW signs painted on Bishops Road to try and slow traffic these will be added in August.
+Bishops Road - the Parish Council agreed to pay for yellow strips (not rumble strips) to be added to the current SLOW signs painted on Bishops Road to try and slow traffic this has now been completed.

 Mobile Library - The mobile library visits Woodview Drive in Cleeve every other Monday between 11:50am and 12.20pm.
 The current dates are: